According To NYFW, Clogs Aren’t Going Anywhere

 Shortly after Glemaud’s footwear debut, clogs — from bulbous styles to more understated ones — showed in other collections.
 At Veronica Beard, sisters-in-law and co-founders Veronica Miele Beard and Veronica Swanson Beard styled their signature wools, plaids, and florals with high-heeled suede clogs.
 New York-based indie label PH5’s take on the style was a bit more unexpected, with white, platformed clogs appearing throughout the 25-look collection, paired with asymmetric dresses and geometric leg warmers.

-Instagram darling Sandy Liang joined in on day two, adding patent leather, shearling-lined clogs to her fall ‘21 collection alongside Mary-Jane flats and kitten heels reminiscent of tap shoes.
+Instagram darling Sandy Liang joined in on day two, adding patent leather, shearling-lined clogs to her autumn ‘21 collection alongside Mary-Jane flats and kitten heels reminiscent of tap shoes.

 But if you’re still on the lookout for a just-right pair of clogs — not too classic, but not too fashion-y either — don’t fret.
 Given the selection we’ve witnessed thus far, there will be plenty more where these came from.